 This park, famous as Mount Royal, is a large volcanic-related hill that consists of three peaks, namely the Colline de la Croix at 764 ft., Colline d’Outremont at 692 ft., and Westmount Summit at 659 ft. elevation above sea level.

 Another natural sight to behold is the Montmorency Falls.
-John Keats, in his poem “Sleep and Poetry,” dated 1816, described human life as is “a poor Indian’s sleep / While his boat hastens to the monstrous steep / Of Montmorency.”
+In his poem “Sleep and Poetry,” John Keats, dated 1816, described human life as “a poor Indian’s sleep / While his boat hastens to the monstrous steep / Of Montmorency.”

 The beauty of these waterfalls is in the key scene in the 1947 film entitled Whispering City.
-This waterfall is thirty meters higher than the Niagara Falls and becomes all the more impressive in winter as it turns into icicles.
+This waterfall is thirty meters higher than Niagara Falls and becomes more impressive in winter as it turns into icicles.

 Explore nature’s high peaks through mountains and waterfalls, all graciously within the beautiful territory of Quebec.